hridayanshu236/PomoDoro/README.md

 - **Long Break**: Set for 15 minutes.
 - **Start/Reset Functionality**: Start the timer and reset it when needed.
 - **Simple UI**: Basic interface with buttons for Pomodoro, short break, and long break.
+-
+## Live Demo
+You can view the live application here: [PomoDoro](https://pomo-doro-three.vercel.app/)

 ## Installation